 What Is A Vaginal Boil?

-A vaginal boil is a pus-filled bump that can occur anywhere in the vaginal area, including the pubic region, the labia, and the exterior of the vagina.
+A vaginal boil is a pus-filled bump that can occur anywhere in the vulvar area, including the pubic region, the labia, and the exterior of the vagina.
 It occurs when a hair follicle in that area gets infected.
 The boil may begin as a little red bump and grow into a swollen, painful boil with a white or yellow pus-filled tip over a few days (1).
 However, in some cases, this boil can appear as small as a pimple.

 A majority of these boils go away on their own in a few days or weeks (1).
-However, if you have a spot on your vagina and are not sure if it is a boil or something else, consult your doctor or gynecologist right away.
+However, if you have a spot on the area around your vagina (vulva) and are not sure if it is a boil or something else, consult your doctor or gynecologist right away.
 They will check for certain signs and symptoms to determine if it is a vaginal boil.
 Learn more about them in the next section.

 Signs And Symptoms Of Vaginal Boils